silvioprog/brookframework/README.markdown

 Book requires **Free Pascal 2.6.2 or newer**.
 If you prefer the Lazarus interface, choose the **1.0.8 version or newer**.

-##GET STARTED

-Do you need some help to start?
-Whether you use the Lazarus IDE or purely the Free Pascal compiler, start [here](http://brookframework.org/get-started.html).

 ##DOCUMENTATION

-The project documentation is available in two formats: [HTML](http://docs.brookframework.org) and [PDF](http://docs.brookframework.org/brookframework-ref.pdf).
+The project documentation is available in two formats: [HTML](https://dl.dropboxusercontent.com/u/135304375/brookframework/doc/index.html) and [PDF](https://dl.dropboxusercontent.com/u/135304375/brookframework/doc/brookframework-ref.pdf).

 ##DEMOS

-If you want to see Brook in action, then take a look at demos [here](http://brookframework.org/demos.html).
+If you want to see Brook in action, then take a look a database demo [here](http://brookframework.org/cgi-bin/chat.bf) and a simple chat [here](https://dl.dropboxusercontent.com/u/135304375/brookframework/demos/index.html).

 ##VERSIONING